NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 The tileset renders and loads correctly.

-## Verify tileset with missing mid tile content loads and renders correctly
+## Verify tileset with additive tiles renders correctly

 #### steps